 Mausoleum of Emperor Khai Dinh - Khai Dinh Tomb was meticulously constructed from 1920 to 1931 during the reign of Emperor Khai Dinh of the Nguyen Dynasty.
 This ornate mausoleum blends traditional Vietnamese and European architectural styles, showcasing intricate mosaic artworks and statues.
 Surrounded by scenic landscapes, Khai Dinh Tomb stands as a testament to the emperor’s vision and the era’s cultural fusion.

-Thien Mu Pagoda - After having lunch, we will visit Thien Mu pagoda.
-This is a nice place for learning about Buddhism in Vietnam.
+Thien Mu Pagoda - After lunch, we will visit Thien Mu Pagoda.
+This is a wonderful place to learn about Buddhism in Vietnam.

 The pagoda is an iconic Buddhist temple situated on the northern bank of the Perfume River.
 Built in the 17th century, its seven-story pagoda tower, Thap Phuoc Duyen, is a symbol of the city.
 The pagoda is not only a religious site but also a cultural landmark offering panoramic views and serene surroundings.